 Where do I park to drop my child off?

-If the general feeling of the group is to head back to base camp after lunch then we will follow the lead of the children and go with what the group decide.
+If the general feeling of the group is to head back to base camp then we will follow the lead of the children and go with what the group decide.
 Back at base camp, children can snuggle down with a book, play outside in the mud kitchen, play games etc.

 My child is shy / anxious at times, is Out There suitable for them?

 Out There is perfect for all children , but especially those children who might struggle to be heard (often referred to as the invisible child) in a more traditional setting.
 Being outdoors (and taking part in forest school) has been proven to increase children’s overall confidence and help with self esteem.
 Children who are usually quiet tend to speak out more in an outdoor setting.
 Read more about the benefits of outdoor play and learning here.

 It’s also very natural for a child to be shy and even a little anxious when starting somewhere new.
 We understand this and can plan for a settling in period, unique to the child.
 We hope your child will settle quickly, especially as they will have a key person to help them.

 How do you keep children safe on public land?

 Our top priority is ensuring that children are safe at all times, whether that is playing in the woods or walking on the pavements by a busy road.
 We have very thorough risk assessments and policies that ensure children’s safety.

 We have a smaller than average intake (18 max) and higher adult: child ratios (1:6) than many traditional nursery or preschool settings.
 Children must always be within sight of the adult, and vice versa, meaning they are supervised at all times.
 The key person and their key children also wear the same colour high viz whilst out, to support head counts, which happen frequently.